th3-z/zerve/README.md

 Copy `zerve` to somewhere in your `PATH` on the local machine, install any HTTP server and SSH on the remote host.

 ### Dolphin file manager
-I've provided context menu entries for KDE's Dolphin, `zerve-upload.desktop` and `zerve-delete.desktop`.
-These can be copied to `~/local/share/kservices5/ServiceMenu/` to add them to your context menu.
+I've provided a context menu entry for KDE's Dolphin, `zerve-upload.desktop`.
+This can be copied to `~/local/share/kservices5/ServiceMenu/` to add it to your context menu.

 ### Automatic deletion
 `clean` is a script that can be ran to delete uploads after some number of days.
-By default it looks in the `uploads` directory and deletes after three days, modification is trivial.
+By default it looks in the `transient` directory and deletes after three days, modification is trivial.
 Add this to your server's crontab to automate deletion.
+The `--standing` flag prevents deletion by this script.

 ## Configuration and usage
 You will need some a HTTP server on the file server.
 Edit the constants in `zerve` to match your configuration: